WideSu/WideSu.github.io/_pages/about.md

 Recent work
 ======

+* Working on [ADL Monitoring and Wellness Analysis for Aging in Place](https://site.smu.edu.sg/sajl#research-pillars/human-ai-synergy) Project in SMU-A* STAR Joint Lab.
-Our [group](https://sites.google.com/smu.edu.sg/cognitiveandneuralcomputing/home) is hosting the **[2022 IEEE SSCI conference](https://www.ieeessci2022.org/index.html)** which is held on **4-7th December 2022** which will talk about the recent challenges in cognitive computing and new trends.
+* Our [group](https://sites.google.com/smu.edu.sg/cognitiveandneuralcomputing/home) is hosting the **[2022 IEEE SSCI conference](https://www.ieeessci2022.org/index.html)** which is held on **4-7th December 2022** which will talk about the recent challenges in cognitive computing and new trends.
 Welcome to [register](https://www.ieeessci2022.org/registration.html).

 Education
 ======